jubnzv/go-tmux/README.md

 See [examples](./examples) directory:
 * [create_session](./examples/create-session/create-session.go) – Example that shows how to create a tmux session with user-defined configuration
-* [sessions_manager](./examples/sessions-manager/main.go) – Poor man's tmuxinator implementing using this library.
+* [sessions_manager](./examples/sessions-manager/main.go) – Sessions manager implemented using this library.